Bert Campaneris

 Dagoberto Campaneris Blanco (born March 9, 1942), nicknamed "Bert" or "Campy", is a Cuban American former professional baseball shortstop, who played Major League Baseball (MLB) for four American League (AL) teams, primarily the Kansas City / Oakland Athletics.
 One of the mainstays of the Athletics' championship teams of 1972 to 1974, he holds the A's franchise records for career games played (1795), hits (1882), and at bats (7180).
+In 2019, Campaneris was inducted into the Athletics Hall of Fame.

 Campaneris led the AL in stolen bases six times between 1965 and 1972 and retired with the seventh-most steals in MLB history (649).
 Defensively, he led the league in putouts three times; his career totals at shortstop place him among the all-time MLB leaders in games played (5th, 2097) and double plays (7th, 1186), at that position.
-Campaneris is the cousin of former MLB player Jose Cardenal.
+Campaneris is the second cousin of former MLB player Jose Cardenal, growing up near each other in Matanzas, Cuba.

 Professional career

+Campaneris attracted the attention of major league scouts while playing with the Cuba national baseball team at the 1961 Amateur World Series, along with Tito Fuentes and José Miguel Pineda.
+He was signed by Kansas City Athletics scout Felix Delgado, who agreed to a $1,000 bonus if he remained with the A’s organization for at least 60 days.
+Campaneris was one of the last players to sign with a major league team before the Cuban Revolution made emigration extremely rare.”